Yankees vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has picked up at least one hit in four straight games.
-In his last five games he is batting .333 with two doubles, a triple, a walk and an RBI.
+- Alonso has picked up a hit in five straight games.
+During his last five outings he is batting .474 with two doubles, a triple, two home runs, a walk and six RBI.

 Alonso Recent Games